Council is the supreme Governing Body of City, University of London with functions and powers defined in the Royal Charter.

 Vice President (International) Professor Stanton Newman

-Professor Stanton Newman, Dean of the School of Health Sciences, joined City in September 2010.
+Professor Stanton Newman, joined City in September 2010.
 He is a Professor of Health Psychology and completed his B.Soc.
 Sci.
 (Hons)degree and doctorate at the University of Natal, South Africa.
 Professor Newman became a lecturer at LSE and Guys and Middlesex Hospital Medical Schools before joining University of College London.
 In 2003 he set up the Centre for Behavioural and Social Science in Medicine, a unique project to encourage interdisciplinary working in physical illnesses at UCL.

 Ms Mary Luckiram